rexrainbow/phaser3-rex-notes/docs/docs/particles.md

     - `0` : One particle flow cycle for each logic update (the maximum flow frequency).
     - `> 0` : The time interval between particle flow cycles in ms.
     - `-1` : Exploding emitter.
+- `hold` : Frozen or 'held in place' after it has finished its lifespan for a set number of ms
 - `gravityX`, `gravityY`
 - `maxAliveParticles`
 - `maxParticles`